intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 With Analytics-Zoo, customers can build a Trusted Platform for big data with a few clicks, and all existing big data & AI applications, such as Flink and Spark applications, can be migrated into this platform without any code changes.
 In specific, Analytics-Zoo uses serval security technologies

-- Confiditional Computation with Intel SGX.
+- Confidential Computation with Intel SGX.
 Intel SGX provides hardware-based isolation and memory encryption with very limited attack surface.
 - Seamless migration with LibOS.
 Based on LibOS projects ([Graphene](https://grapheneproject.io/) and [Occlum](https://occlum.io/)), Analytics-Zoo empowers our customers (e.g., data scientists and big data developers) to build PPML applications on top of large scale dataset without impacting existing applications.
 - Secured networks with TLS and encryption.
 All network traffic are protected by TLS, in some cases, content should be encrypted before transformation.
 - File or model protection with encryption.
-Model and senstive configuration files will be encrypted before uploading to Trusted platform.
+Model and sensitive configuration files will be encrypted before uploading to Trusted platform.
 These files are only decrypted in SGX enclave.
 - Environment & App attestation with SGX attestation.
-SGX attestation ensure that remote/local SGX env and applications can be verified.
+SGX attestation ensures that remote/local SGX env and applications can be verified.

 Note: Intel SGX requires hardware support, please [check if your CPU has this feature](https://www.intel.com/content/www/us/en/support/articles/000028173/processors/intel-core-processors.html).
 In [3rd Gen Intel Xeon Scalable Processors](https://newsroom.intel.com/press-kits/3rd-gen-intel-xeon-scalable/), SGX allows up to 1TB of data to be included in secure enclaves.